TRIQS/triqs/doc/reference/c++/arrays/foreach.rst

 foreach and its variants are a compact and efficient way to perform some action of the kind

-       *For all elements of the arrays, do something*
+       *For all indices of the array, do something*

 While this kind of construct is equivalent to write manually the *for* loops, it has